 We Can Help You Find Coverage Solutions

 Short-term health insurance plans can fill a need.
 A policy can help you feel prepared for an illness or injury.
-It can extend you some level of benefits at an affordable price.
+It can extend you some level of benefits at an affordable price based on your circumstances.
 If you find yourself in one of life’s many transition periods that leaves you without health coverage, temporary health insurance could help you.

-HealthMarkets can counsel you on all your coverage options.
-We can help you figure out if a 6-month health insurance plan is right for you, or if you qualify for premium tax credits on an ACA plan with all the essential benefits.
-We have experienced, licensed agents who can explain all the details of these policies.
-Our help is always free and there is no obligation to enroll.
-Call HealthMarkets today at (800) 827-9990.
+HealthMarkets can help you get covered by helping you find the best healthcare coverage option for your needs—even if your best option doesn’t include something we offer.
+We can also help you figure out if a 6-month health insurance plan is right for you, or if you qualify for premium tax credits on an Affordable Care Act (ACA) plan.
+Our help is always offered at no cost to you, and there is no obligation to enroll.
+Shop, compare, and apply for healthcare coverage today.